mpeeples2008/ArchNetSci/_book/04-uncertainty.md

 #> 20 XRWFR6XU             1977 0.1875000
 ```

 Next we create a function that wraps all of this together.
-This is similar to the "nodes_missing_at_random_bw" function with a few key differences.
+This is similar to the `nodes_missing_at_random_bw` function with a few key differences.
 Specifically:

-* The line starting with "sub_samp" includes an additional argument "prob" which is assigned to the probability variable we created in the last step such that higher probability (newer) publications will be more likely to be retained.
+* The line starting with `sub_samp` includes an additional argument `prob` which is assigned to the probability variable we created in the last step such that higher probability (newer) publications will be more likely to be retained.
 * Next, since the network of co-authorship includes connections that could be made by more than one publication we actually need to sub-sample from the incidence matrix.
-The line begining with "sub" finds all publications that were retained in the "sub_samp" object.
+The line beginning with `sub` finds all publications that were retained in the `sub_samp` object.
-* Next we convert "sub" to an adjacency matrix called "sub_adj" using matrix algebra and then a network object called "sub_net"
+* Next we convert `sub` to an adjacency matrix called `sub_adj` using matrix algebra and then a network object called `sub_net`
 * Finally, we calculate betweenness centrality and rank order correlations and put the results in the output object.

-Here we are going to run the function for nsim=1000 and for 3 sampling fractions (0.9, 0.8, 0.7).
+Here we are going to run the function for `nsim = 1000` and for 3 sampling fractions `(0.9, 0.8, 0.7)`.

 ```r